-A lot has changed in business and light manufacturing in 50 years, but at Mack Sails our commitment to very high quality and great customer relations remains steadfast.
+A lot has changed in business and light manufacturing in 50 years but at Mack Sails our commitment to very high quality and great customer relations remains steadfast.
 We may have computer cutting and fancier sewing machines but otherwise out sail loft looks pretty much the same.
-Forty years ago there were hundreds of sailmakers across the country, some small, and a few quite large; but there were virtually no branch lofts nor brand names shared by many local lofts.
-Venerable Ratseys was a falling star, Hood and Hard were kings of the east coast, North and Watts had California.
+Forty years ago there were hundreds of sailmakers across the country, some small, and a few quite large, but there were virtually no branch lofts nor brand names shared by many local lofts.
+Venerable Ratseys was a falling star, Hood and Hard were kings of the east coast and North and Watts had California.
 But each was in its one-and-only loft.
 Today, many years later, we are among the very few who are still independent.
-Every Mack Sail is made in Stuart, Florida and we insist that each one is made from the very best cloth and hardware and that we are proud to put our label on it.
+Every Mack Sail is made in Stuart and we insist that each one is made from the very best cloth and hardware and that we are proud to put our label on it.
 Most of the brand name lofts have their customers custom made sails actually made in China or Mexico.
-We dont have to tell you why they do that, but we dont, wont and have no intention of selling out.
+We dont have to tell you why they do that, but we don't!
+Furthermore, we have no intention of ever doing so.
 We relish our close relationship with every customer and every sail and our customers like and appreciate us for it.

-In 1967 Dacron sailcloth had a decade of proof behind it for its superiority over other synthetics and cotton, and except for spinnakers, was specified for practically every sail, cruising or racing.
-There were three styles of Dacron sailcloth available then: very firm (yarn tempered favored by North), medium firm cloth woven from quality yarns (used universally by every sailmaker for cruising and club racing), and very tightly woven fabric from quality yarns with little or no resin for a softer finish (woven by Hood and Bainbridge).
-There was practically no bad sailcloth to be had and, except for yarn tempered which had the nasty habit of turning into cheesecloth after the resin fluttered out of it a well made sail could last 10, 20 years or more.
-Unfortunately, thats no longer a universal truth, except for here at Mack Sails, and we will explain more about why we use the cloth we do in our Discussion About Sailcloth section.
+In 1967 Dacron sailcloth had a decade of proof behind it for its superiority over other synthetics and cotton and except, for spinnakers, was specified for practically every sail, cruising or racing.
+There were three styles of Dacron sailcloth available then: very firm (tempered yarn favored by North), medium firm (cloth woven from quality yarns used universally by every sailmaker for cruising and club racing), and very tightly woven fabric from quality yarns with little or no resin for a softer finish (woven by Hood and Bainbridge).
+There was practically no bad sailcloth to be had and, except for tempered yarn which had the nasty habit of turning into cheesecloth after the resin fluttered out of it, a well made sail could last 10 to 20 years, or more.
+Unfortunately, that's no longer a universal truth except for here at Mack Sails.
+We will explain more about why we use the cloth we do in our "Discussion about Sailcloth" section.